hattoriKanto/express_phone-catalog/readme.md

 # The Nice Gadget website - Backend repo

-The backend repository complements the front end of the Electronic Store website, providing essential server-side functionalities.
+The backend repository complements the front end of the Nice Gadget website, providing essential server-side functionalities.
 Key features include:

 - **Database Management**: Utilizes PostgreSQL as the database management system for storing product information, user data, and session details.
 - **ORM Framework**: Employs Prisma for efficient database access and management through its modern and type-safe ORM (Object-Relational Mapping) capabilities.